 People, like plants, need sunlight for healthy growth.
 For infants and small children in particular, it’s important for the development of their bone structure.
 But getting too much sun is also inadvisable.
 Why do we need vitamin D, and how is it produced?
 How often and for how long should children stay in the sun?

 Paediatrician Prof. Dr. Alfred Längler offers answers and advice.

-Only sunlight, or more precisely the UV radiation contained in sunlight, makes it possible for children to develop their skeleton.
+Only sunlight, or more precisely the UV radiation contained in sunlight, makes it possible for children to develop a healthy skeleton.
 We need healthy bones in order to stand and walk upright.
-At birth, most of a child’s bones that will later become firm are actually made of cartilage.
-Proper bone mineralisation only occurs when children take in calcium and phosphate with their nourishment.
+At birth, most of a child’s bones that will later become hard are actually made of cartilage.
+Proper bone mineralisation only occurs when children take in minerals and nutrients such as calcium and phosphorus with their food.
 These two important substances are then incorporated into the cartilaginous bones, thanks to vitamin D.

 Most foods only contain a small amount of vitamin D; higher amounts are present in fish liver oil and oily fish.
 We can also produce a large amount of the vitamin D that we need by ourselves.
 This is done with the aid of UV radiation, which we receive when enough sunlight shines on our skin.